API reference¶

 ¶

-Closest ancestor of start (default cwd) containing .aegis.py.
+Closest ancestor of start (default cwd) containing .aegis.yaml.

 aegis.config.load_config